JacobFV/old-jacobfv.github.io/_posts/2021-12-06-design-patterns-for-ai.md

 ---
 layout: post
 title: Design Patterns for AI
-date: 2021-12-06
+date: 2022-03-30
 description: We need to transfer existing design patterns as far down the stack as possible.
-hidden: true
 categories: [reflection, ideas]
 tags:   [agi]
 ---

+Here's how I'm approaching the problem of building artificial general intelligence:

 Engineering generally starts off with a few high-level abstract ambitions that are refined and translated with increasing clarity into physical realizations.
-In software engineering, the outputs of this process are unambiguous executable statements.
-Of course, the whole process is iterative with loops of increasing frequency over the project lifespan and tools automating this optimization (compiler chains, code optimization, high-level languages) operating at progressively higher-levels further reducing the idea to implementation transit time.
-When neural networks are the focus of software engineering, translation from informal to unambiguous specification is almost immediate (given sufficient understanding of programming, math, deep learning, and thermodynamics) and the brunt of effort shifts (as it rightly should) to actually testing deep learning hypotheses.
-In the problem space of 'human-level' or 'general' intelligence, this demands attempting to consolidate as many ideas in neuroscience, cognitive psychology, and artificial intelligence as possible into a working system implementation.
-While this consolidation appears deceptively simple in literature, the constituent ideas are often lost in implementation[^1].
-Therefore, I explicitly list several **unverified hypotheses** below to help explicitly keep in mind desired cognitive dynamics of increasingly general intelligence.
+In software engineering, the outputs of this process are rendered into unambiguously crisp executable statements.
+In an agile environment, the entire software engineering process is iterative with loops of increasing frequency over the project lifespan and tools automating this optimization (compiler chains, code optimization, high-level languages) operating at progressively higher-levels further reducing the idea to implementation transit time.
+Now, when neural networks are the focus of software engineering, translation from informal to unambiguous specification is almost immediate (given sufficient understanding of programming, math, deep learning, and thermodynamics) and then the brunt of effort shifts (as it rightly should) to actually testing deep learning hypotheses.
+Finally, restricting the problem space to 'human-level' or 'general' artificial intelligence, this demands attempting to consolidate as many ideas in neuroscience, cognitive psychology, and artificial intelligence as possible into a working system implementation.
+While this consolidation appears deceptively simple in literature, the constituent ideas are easily lost in implementation[^1].
+Still, the diverse array of tools and techniques which ML has developed represent orders-of-magnitude learning efficiency gains over independent effort.
+Ever striving to maximize the efficiency with which meaningful information can be infused into a system recommends riding on the energy-momentum of hundreds of thousands of researchers (and zillions of FLOPs), that is, incorporating permutations of as many ML research outcomes as possible: codebases, pretrained models, individual weights, architectures, training paradigms, existing datasets, and environments all guided by machine and human intuition.
+Following therefore, I explicitly list several observations and ideas below to help remind myself of the cognitive dynamics I desire to instill in increasingly general AI:

-TODO: list all my ideas here. citations are allowed, but focus on getting ideas out.

 - Definite (e.g.: boolean) logic is inconsistent.
-Thermodynamics governs the mind; not logic.
-Logical thought only emerges as a dissipating low-entropy trajectory.[^2]
+Thermodynamics -- rather than logic -- governs the mind.
+Logical thought only emerges as a dissipating low-entropy trajectory.[^2] It seems reasonable then to devote more compute to System I-type components than System II-type components

 - Differentiation evolves representations from vague to crisp culminating in perceptions and actions.
 Actions (thought words, decisions, motor activity) may modify the world state and destroy their causal crisp representation thus restarting the process.[^2]